Cherhill White Horse, circular route, maps and app download

 View Cherhill Loop in a larger map

 The horse overlooks the A4 from a magnificent chalk down bowl.
 The Cherhill White Horse is said to have once acquired a glass eye made of bottles, not an original feature and now the horses eye is a sarsen stone.
 The horse was recalled by one of those involved as dating from 1783-4, having been cut by a group of ‘gentlemen of Calne’ in probability to have been seen from Bowood.
 Perhaps the mythology of the squire's brandy bottle eye and the 'mad Doctor' of Calne developed as explanations to visitors stopping over on the old coaching route through Calne.
-More stories and traditions here.
+More stories and traditions on the Wiltshire White Horses website.

 A detailed OS mapped downloadable Viewranger map is available here: Cherhill loop